open2c/pairtools/README.md

 pairtools properly manage file headers and keep track of the data processing history.

-Additionally, `pairtools` define the .pairsam format, an extension of .pairs that includes the SAM alignments of a sequenced Hi-C molecule. .pairsam complies with the .pairs format, and can be processed by any tool that operates on .pairs files.
+Additionally, `pairtools` define the [.pairsam format](https://pairtools.readthedocs.io/en/latest/formats.html#pairsam), an extension of .pairs that includes the SAM alignments of a sequenced Hi-C molecule. .pairsam complies with the .pairs format, and can be processed by any tool that operates on .pairs files.

+`pairtools` produces a set of additional extra columns, which describe properties of alignments, phase, mutations, restriction and complex walks.
+The full list of possible extra columns is provided in the [`pairtools` format specification](https://pairtools.readthedocs.io/en/latest/formats.html#extra-columns).

 ## Installation

 Requirements:

 - Python 3.x
-- Python packages `cython`, `numpy` and `click`.
+- Python packages `cython`, `pysam`, `bioframe`, `pyyaml`, `numpy`, `scipy`, `pandas` and `click`.
 - Command-line utilities `sort` (the Unix version), `bgzip` (shipped with `samtools`)  and `samtools`.
 If available, `pairtools` can compress outputs with `pbgzip` and `lz4`.

+For the full list of recommended versions, see [requirements in the the GitHub repo](https://github.com/open2c/pairtools/blob/detect_mutations/requirements.txt).

 We highly recommend using the `conda` package manager to install `pairtools` together with all its dependencies.
 To get it, you can either install the full [Anaconda](https://www.continuum.io/downloads) Python distribution or just the standalone [conda](http://conda.pydata.org/miniconda.html) package manager.